Have you heard that an Individual Voluntary Arrangement (IVA) can help people write off a lot of their debts?

 An IVA is a type of insolvency, like bankruptcy, in England, Wales and Northern Ireland.
 It is a legally binding contract between you and your creditors.

-In theory, the contract can say almost anything, but there is one common form used in 95% of cases.
+In theory, the contract can say almost anything, but there is a standard format that is used in most cases.
 It works like this:

 - you make a monthly payment to your IVA firm for five years (some creditors insist this is six);

-- the IVA firm takes its fees and divides the rest between your creditors;
+- the IVA firm takes its fees (large! at least £3,500!) and divides the rest between your creditors;

 - if you have a house with equity, you have to try to release equity in the last year to pay into your IVA;

-- at the end of your IVA all the remaining debt are written off.
+- at the end of your IVA, all the remaining debts are written off.

 All interest is frozen during an IVA and you will not be hassled or taken to court by your creditors.

 If things get worse, you may be able to suspend payments for up to 9 months, or longer if your creditors agree.
-These months are then added on to your IVA term – some IVAs have not completed after 8 years!
+These missed months are then added on to your IVA term.

 Sometimes it is possible to rescue a failing IVA but big problems, especially in the first few years, may well mean your IVA fails.